Helpful Tips & Articles

 The experts at Dad's Tree Service aim to provide the knowledge and experience necessary to properly care for your trees.
 Check out some helpful tips & articles to promote healthy tree care in Alexandria VA and the surrounding area.

 Can you prune trees in winter?

 Yes!
 Many species can be pruned in winter.
-During the winter structural problems can be more visible, which makes structural pruning quite effective.
+During the winter structural problems can be more visible, which makes structural trimming quite effective.
 Not only is it appropriate for many trees to be pruned in the winter, it is also practical.
 Preventative maintenance (preferably before ice & snow hit) has been shown to reduce ice and snow damage not only to the trees, but also to the structures surrounding them, because weaker & dead limbs can be removed.
-In addition, many evergreen species favor wintertime pruning.
+In addition, many evergreen species favor wintertime pruning in Alexandria, VA.

 What can I do about snow and ice?

 In the snow, reduce the weight of the elements by gently brushing loose snow off of the tree’s limbs.
 Also, as mentioned above, proper pruning before the storm strikes can significantly decrease the amount of damage to a tree and its surroundings.
 BE SURE NOT TO STAND under large limbs weighted down with ice and snow; sudden breakage of these limbs can cause significant harm with little or no warning to the unsuspecting person who suffers the impact of their fall.

 Trees need water in the wintertime just as much as they do in the summertime.
 However, one must be careful only to water trees when the ground is NOT frozen; otherwise the water may freeze and cause suffocation to your plants.

 Proper mulching is quite beneficial to trees, as it increases the available nutrients, improves soil structure, suppresses grass and weeds, and helps to moderate the effect of temperature fluctuations.

 Is de-icing salt harmful to my trees and shrubs?